Arkadi Ghukasyan: Biography

-In 1991 Ghukasyan was elected to the first Parliament of the Nagorno-Karabakh Republic.
-In September 1992, he was appointed Political Adviser to the Chairman of the State Defense Committee (SDC), and headed the NKR delegations during OSCE negotiations with Azerbaijan.
+In 1991, Ghukasyan was elected to the first parliament of the newly declared Nagorno-Karabakh Republic (NKR).
+In September 1992, he was appointed political adviser to the Chairman of the State Defense Committee, and headed the NKR's delegations during OSCE-mediated negotiations with Azerbaijan.

-Ghukasyan has been a member of Nagorno-Karabakh's Security Council since 1993.
-On 23 July 1993 he became the first Foreign Minister of the Nagorno-Karabakh Republic.
+Ghukasyan was a member of Nagorno-Karabakh's Security Council since 1993.
+On 23 July 1993, he became the first Foreign Minister of the Nagorno-Karabakh Republic.

 He survived an assassination attempt in 2000.
 Samvel Babayan, whom he had recently sacked as defence minister, was convicted of organising the attack and sentenced to 14 years in prison.
 Babayan was released from imprisonment on 18 September 2004 due to health concerns, with the terms of release including a probationary period and continued disenfranchisement.

-In 2015, Ghukasyan founded the Artsakh Republican Party.
+In 2015, it was reported that Ghukasyan was the unofficial leader of the Artsakh Republican Party.

+On 3 October 2023, Ghukasyan and two other former presidents of Artsakh, Bako Sahakyan and Arayik Harutyunyan, together with former president of the National Assembly Davit Ishkhanyan, were detained by the State Security Service of Azerbaijan and brought to Baku.
+Ghukasyan and the other arrested former officials are reportedly facing "grave criminal charges" in Azerbaijan.

+Personal life

 He has divorced once and remarried.